Sedation can help when anxiety, gag reflex, or longer treatment makes dental care feel hard.

 IV Sedation

 Administered intravenously for precise, immediate control of your sedation level.
-You are in a twilight state, deeply relaxed or asleep, and will have no memory of the procedure.
+You are in a deeply relaxed twilight state, and many patients remember little of the appointment.
 Monitoring equipment tracks your vitals throughout.
 A driver is required.
 Ideal for severe anxiety, complex procedures, or multiple treatments completed in one visit.

 Is It Right for You?